Montana INBRE Summer Undergraduate Research Program

 - Human Health and Development

 What will be expected from me?

-- A poster presentation made at the Summer Poster Session (August 2017)
+- A poster presentation made at the Summer Poster Session (Date TBD)

 - Participation in INBRE events that will support your success in a career in biomedical research, including professional development and outreach activities

 - Talk to your faculty advisor and/or other faculty mentors about your interests

 - Identify a faculty member in any department who is willing to mentor and support you for a biomedical research-related project

 - Decide on a research direction that interests you and that your faculty mentor is willing to supervise

 - Prepare an application and submit by following the process described below

 Keep in mind: We can help!
 Don't hesitate to contact us if you are having trouble identifying a faculty sponsor.